superfaceai/docs/docs/guides/using-multiple-providers.md

 provider when the previously used one fails**.

-This will give you a maximum out-of-the-box resiliency useful for integration scenarios where you don't care so much about which providers fulfills the use case but you need it to happen reliably (e.g. in commodity use cases like sending emails, SMS, etc).
+This will give you a maximum out-of-the-box resiliency useful for integration scenarios where you don't care so much about which provider fulfills the use case but you need it to happen reliably (e.g. in commodity use cases like sending emails, SMS, etc).

 ### Enabling failover